Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific

 Lido allows its users to stake their ETH without locking or maintenance requirements, while they remain free to partake in on-chain activities like lending.

 Solutions such as Lido allow users to stake any amount of ETH by issuing stETH (which stands for staked ETH), which can be used for lending, collateral and more while allowing the user to earn daily staking rewards.

-Since launching on Ethereum, Lido now supports its staking solution on the Terra and Solana blockchains, with plans to roll out to additional blockchains in the future.
+Since launching on Ethereum, Lido now supports its staking solution on Polygon and Solana blockchains, with plans to roll out to additional blockchains in the future.

 How to stake Ethereum (ETH) on Lido

 Lido is an Ethereum 2.0 staking pool that allows the holders of ETH to pool their funds and earn rewards, even if they have less than 32 ETH or don't want to stake that much.